-Again, this all boils down to the number of successful repetitions on the training field.
+Again, this all boils down to the number of successful repetitions on the training grounds.

 A coach recently sent me a text message asking for advice about defending corners.
 My first question to him was, “How often do you train defending corners?”

-If your team never trains how to defend corners and then gets waxed on the weekend from a corner kick… well… what do you expect?
-If your team is not getting a shit-ton of repetitions during training to practice taking or defending free-kicks then you cannot expect them to be proficient in their execution.
+If your team never trains how to defend corners and then gets waxed on the weekend from a corner kick, well, what do you expect?
+If your team is not getting a ton of repetitions during training on how to take or defend free-kicks then you cannot expect them to be competent during a match.

 So, as a coach, what can you change?